Sukkot, the Feast of Tabernacles

 A portion of the festival period is Rosh Hoshana, or the Festival of the Trumpets.
 This is a festival that celebrates the coming of the Messiah in glory to rescue Israel.
 In it, trumpets are sounded to announce the harvest period.
 It is believed that Israel will be gathered during these high holidays.

-Interestingly, Joseph received the gold plates from Moroni on Rosh Hoshanah.
+Interestingly, Joseph Smith received the gold plates from Moroni on Rosh Hoshanah.
 For LDS, this was a key symbol of the latter day in-gathering of both spiritual and physical Israel.

 So, Jesus entered into Jerusalem during the high holy days of Israel to celebrate the festivals prepared anciently to prepare for his Messiah-ship.